bacontime/old-bacontime.github.io-archive/substances.md

 37. Umumium - Hesitant element - needs time to get used to new situations before reacting
 38. arretium - gas which causes people to temporarily halt - tends to accumulate in important high traffic places
 39. Shardblades - cleaves through everything but flesh and aluminium.
 Perfect cut through inorganic.
 Ignores living tissue, severs soul.
+40. Wtc wood that counts as blood for magical purposes
+41. WtC "metals that turned soft like putty when you sang to them"

 ## "Ingredients" from Toriko